stefan-hoeck/idris2-sop/README.md

 ### Idris2 Version

-Making use of elaborator reflection, this library has to closely follow the latest Idris2 builds until things settle down a bit.
+Starting from Idris2 version 0.5.1, tagged releases of the same minor version number (e.g. 0.5.x) will be made available, while the main branch keeps following the Idris2 main branch.

-This commit was built against Idris 2, version 0.4.0-dd7d77d41.
+The latest commit has been built against Idris 2, version 0.5.1-bf0a15725.

 ## Limitations